tech-learning-collective/tech-learning-collective.github.io/foundations/index.md

 columns: 1
 ---

-Tech Learning Collective provides some free, self-paced practice labs that you can use to jump-start your learing before you ever join us at one of [our events]({% link events/index.md %}).
+Tech Learning Collective provides numerous free, self-paced practice labs that you can use to jump-start your learing before you ever join us at one of [our events]({% link events/index.md %}).

 These labs are provided free of charge, and are always available, so feel free to take as long as you need to work through them.
 Our &ldquo;Foundations&rdquo; series of courses are designed to introduce you to the most important foundations of our material.
-We also offer several bite-sized modules of additional material to show you some of what our longer in-person and online webinar workshops are like.
+We also offer several bite-sized modules of additional [sample learning modules](#sample-learning-modules) to show you some of what our longer in-person and online webinar workshops are like.

 Of course, nothing can compare to learning directly from a teacher whom you can actually see and ask questions of in real time, but we hope that these self-paced learning modules will whet your appetite until your next (or first) class with us!

-{% for pathway in site.data.katacoda %}
+{% for pathway in site.data.katacoda reversed %}

 ### {{ pathway[1].title }}